Transferring Property After Death and Avoiding Probate Court

 - Thirty days have passed since the decedent has died, and

-- The value of the assets of the decedent’s estate, excluding the value of the decedent’s homestead and exempt property, is less than or equal to $50,000.
+- The value of the assets of the decedent’s estate, excluding the value of the decedent’s homestead and exempt property, is less than or equal to $75,000

-It also must include a list of all known estate assets and liabilities, and contain the relevant family history that show each person’s right as an estate heir to receive estate assets.
+It also must include a list of all known estate assets and liabilities, including which assets are exempt, and contain the relevant family history that shows each person’s right as an estate heir to receive estate assets.

-To transfer the decedent’s homestead to the distributees, the real property, and a proper legal description of it, must be listed in the affidavit among the deceased's assets.
+To transfer the decedent’s homestead to the distributees, the real property and a proper legal description of it must be listed in the affidavit among the deceased's assets.
 Once the small estate affidavit is approved by the judge, a certified copy of the affidavit and the court order approving it must be filed (that is, "recorded") with the real property records of the county where the real property is located.

 The affidavit is filed ("recorded") with deed records in the county where the decedent’s real property is located.
 It does not transfer title to real property.
-However, Texas Estates Code chapter 203.001 says it becomes evidence about the property once it has been on file for five years.
+However, Texas Estates Code 203.001 says it becomes evidence about the property once it has been on file for five years.
 The legal effect of the affidavit of heirship is that it creates a clean chain of title transfer to the decedent’s heirs.

 An affidavit of heirship should be signed by two disinterested witnesses.
 To qualify as a disinterested witness, one must be knowledgeable about the deceased and his or her family history, but cannot benefit financially from the estate.
 Each disinterested witness must swear under oath as to specific information about the deceased.
-Usually a title company will accept the affidavit to show the chain of title for purposes of selling the real property, but the heirs should check with their title company to be sure.
+Usually, a title company will accept the affidavit to show the chain of title for purposes of selling the real property, but the heirs should check with their title company to be sure.